She waivers

 Not too long ago someone attempted to insult me with a statement about my absolute lack of introspection.
 It would have been really hurtful, except that it was so ridiculously far from the truth that it was really just laughable, and then confusing, because have you met me?
 99% of my time is spent in introspect.
 Myself, under a microscope controlled by me.
 It takes up a lot of my time, and, I am learning, causes so much more harm than good.

-"So, when do you think you will just be done?
-I mean, when will you get to a place where you have the tools you need and can just move on as is."
+when will you get to a place where you have the tools you need and can just

 "As is".